Code-Institute-Submissions/niall-mulcahy-MS3_JulyResub/README.md

 This site is being created to meet the needs of powerlifters specifically.
 As a powerlifter myself and a sports science graduate, I understand the importance of data as it relates to sport performance and training.
 Being precise with the stimulus that is applied during each training session will allow for more predictable results and a lower likelihood of injury.
 Also a grearter history of data will allow for more accurate predictions of future responses to training.
 Furthermore, powerlifters compete in the three main lifts which are the squat, the bench press, and the deadlift.
 While these are only three exercises, there are actually so many modifications of these exercises which most powerlifters regularly train.
 Keeping track of your performance in a distant variation of the main lift is a very important thing which is quite hard to do.
 Therefore, this app will be an easy way to look back over your performance in these more obscure lifts such as the 3 1 0 tempo, beltless, high bar squat.
 It will also allow the user to easily see their performance in the main lift which in this case is the low bar squat with a belt.

 ## Running the project
 To run this project, firstly you need to run the sql file called gymdb3.sql.
 This will create the database and the tables within it.
 Next you need to run the sql file called makeDisplayExerciseView.sql.
 This will create a table which makes the displaying of the data on the front end much easier.
 On the python side, you need to install flask, pymysql, and dotenv.
+You will also have to create your own env.py file in which you declare your flask secret key and the database details.

 # General Features
 ![Main Home Page](static/assets/img/landing-page-sg.PNG)